-- Persistent Fever: Oral temperature of 100.5 degrees or higher Cannot attend school until fever free twenty-four hours without fever-reducing medication.
-(See Parent Communicable Letter on ACS webpage under Health Services) - Vomiting: Cannot attend school if the following exist: - One (1) episode of vomiting + the presence of another symptom (fever, diarrhea, etc.); or - o Two (2) or more episodes of vomiting within a twenty-four hour period, even if no other symptoms exist. - Diarrhea: Cannot attend school if the following exist: - One (1) episode of diarrhea + the presence of another symptom (dehydration, fever, etc.); or - o Three (3) or more episodes of diarrhea in a twenty-four hour period, even if no other symptoms exist. - "Pink Eye": Should remain home for 24 hours after first dose of medication is given. - Chicken Pox: Cannot attend school until all blisters have formed scabs. - Strep Throat: Cannot attend school until twenty-four hours after medical treatment and no fever. - "Flu": Cannot attend until fever free twenty-four hours without fever-reducing medication.
+- Persistent Fever: Oral temperature of 100.0 degrees or higher Cannot attend school until fever free twenty-four hours without fever-reducing medication. - Vomiting: Cannot attend school if the following exist: - One (1) episode of vomiting + the presence of another symptom (fever, diarrhea, etc.); or - Two (2) or more episodes of vomiting within a twenty-four hour period, even if no other symptoms exist. - Diarrhea: Cannot attend school if the following exist: - One (1) episode of diarrhea + the presence of another symptom (dehydration, fever, etc.); or - o Three (3) or more episodes of diarrhea in a twenty-four hour period, even if no other symptoms exist. - "Pink Eye": Should remain home for 24 hours after first dose of medication is given.

+- Chicken Pox: Cannot attend school until all blisters have formed scabs. - Strep Throat: Cannot attend school until twenty-four hours after medical treatment and no fever. - "Flu": Cannot attend until fever free twenty-four hours without fever-reducing medication.
 You should inform the school nurse if your child is diagnosed with flu. - Impetigo: Cannot attend school until twenty-four hours after prescribed medical treatment. - Ringworm: Your child must not attend school until treatment has been started. - MRSA: "Staph infection": Cannot attend school until prescribed medical treatment is started, fever is absent, and the area is covered and drainage is not seeping through it.